bklol/vscriptPatch/README.md

 # vscriptPatch
-Patch vscript.dll so we can use script in cs2
+Patch vscript.dll/so so we can use script in cs2
 How to use:
 1.Install Python
 2.Put your vscript.dll runpatcher.bat patcher.py in the same folder  (linux put libvscript.so runpatcher_linux.bat patcher_linux.py)